larammerce/docs/8.x/getting-started/installation.md

 ```bash
 :%s/\/var\/www\/html/\/var\/www\/larammerce\/public_html/g
 ```
-Note: The above command is for replacing path in search field using VIM.
-May be different in your text editor.
+Note: The above command is for replacing the path in the search field using `VIM`.
+It may be different in your text editor.

 And after all, restart the httpd daemon: